A. Overview of Accreditation Process

 B. Roles and Responsibilities

 ABET is a federation of 33 professional and technical societies.
 Societies with curricular responsibilities recruit, select, mentor, and assist in training qualified program evaluators who, along with team chairs, comprise the teams assigned to accreditation visits.
-ABET member societies also nominate individuals to the four ABET commissions (the Applied Science Accreditation Commission, the Computing Accreditation Commission, the Engineering Accreditation Commission, and the Technology Accreditation Commission) and appoint individuals to the ABET Board of Directors.
+ABET member societies also nominate individuals to the four ABET commissions (the Applied Science Accreditation Commission, the Computing Accreditation Commission, the Engineering Accreditation Commission, and the Engineering Technology Accreditation Commission) and appoint individuals to the ABET Board of Directors.

 Institutions requesting an ABET review have a number of responsibilities to complete before ABET's Visit Team arrives on site.
 Each program completes a Self-Study Report, which serves as the central document the team relies on for the review.
 In the Self-Study Report, each program details how the ABET Criteria are being met.